ThePrez/ServiceCommander-IBMi/README.md

 ##### Required fields

-- `start_cmd`: the command used to start the service
+- `start_cmd`: The command used to start the service
 - `check_alive`: How to check whether the service is alove or not.
 This can be a port number, or a job name in either the the format "jobname" or "subsystem/jobname".
 It can also be specified in `PGM-____` format to check for jobs running a certain program from the main thread.
 To specify multiple criteria, just use a comma-separated list or a YAML String array.